-Loss of appetite emerged as a red flag for suicidal thinking in a study in Japan of more than 18,000 teens.
+Loss of appetite emerged as a red flag for suicidal thinking in a

 What your child eats matters, too.
-Skipping vegetables and fruits and sticking to foods like meat and bread is depressing, according to research with more than 7,000 teens.
+Skipping vegetables and fruits and sticking to foods like meat and bread is depressing, according to

-Don’t wait more than a year to get help for a child with suicidal thinking: Research suggests that treatment within the first 6 to 12 months after the suicidal thoughts begin is most effective.
+Don’t wait more than a year to get help for a child with suicidal thinking:

 Should your teen take an antidepressant?
-The usual recommendation is a combination of talk therapy and antidepressants, although a 2014 review from the prestigious Cochrane Review concluded that this approach remains unproven.
+The usual recommendation is a combination of talk therapy and antidepressants, although a

 No teen should have access to guns, alcohol, painkillers, or sleeping pills at home.
 Don’t assume you’ll see the red flags in time to whisk the pills away.